-Los Angeles Contemporary Archive is an artist-run physical and digital living archive and non-circulating library in which contemporary creative processes are recorded and preserved.
+Los Angeles Contemporary Archive is an artist-run archive and non-circulating library in which contemporary creative processes are recorded and preserved.
 Our goal is the study and dissemination of materials documenting contemporary art production.
 Challenging established concepts of the archive and art space, LACA sustains a unique experimental environment for critical inquiry, artistic research, and public dialogue.
 LACA is a registered nonprofit organization.

 LACA is located in Chinatown’s Asian Center, and shares its space with Contemporary Art Daily and Lucky Dragons.
-From 2013-2016, the archive was located in a complex shared with François Ghebaly Gallery, Fahrenheit by the FLAX Foundation, and Contemporary Art Daily.
+From 2013-2016, the archive was located in a complex shared with François Ghebaly Gallery and Fahrenheit by the FLAX Foundation.
 LACA grew out of frequent collaborates with Human Resources, a nonprofit performing arts organization located in Chinatown.

 Management and Organization

 Archivist: Clarice De Veyra, Maite Muñoz, Madeleine Pare